 First Intermediary: The Issuer CSD or other intermediary nominated by the issuer, who maintains the share records of the issuer by book-entry at top tier level with respect to the shares traded on a regulated market, or who maintains decisive records for the evidencing of shares of the issuer traded on a regulated market, or holds those shares at top tier level on behalf of the shareholders of the issuer.
 The first intermediary can also act in the role of last intermediary.

-General Meeting: Shareholders meeting as meant in the DIRECTIVE 2007/36/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 July 2007 on the exercise of certain rights of shareholders in listed companies, published in the Official Journal on 14 July 2007, L 184/17 as amended by DIRECTIVE (EU) 2017/828 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017, published in the Official Journal on 20 May 2017, L 132/1..
+General Meeting (GM): Shareholders meeting as meant in the DIRECTIVE 2007/36/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 July 2007 on the exercise of certain rights of shareholders in listed companies, published in the Official Journal on 14 July 2007, L 184/17 as amended by DIRECTIVE (EU) 2017/828 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017, published in the Official Journal on 20 May 2017, L 132/1..

 Intermediary: As defined in Art.
-2 d) of the DIRECTIVE 2007/36/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 July 2007 on the exercise of certain rights of shareholders in listed companies, published in the Official Journal on 14 July 2007, L 184/17 as amended by DIRECTIVE (EU) 2017/828 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017, published in the Official Journal on 20 May 2017, L 132/1.
+2 d) of the DIRECTIVE 2007/36/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 July 2007 on the exercise of certain rights of shareholders in listed companies, published in the Official Journal on 14 July 2007, L 184/17 as amended by DIRECTIVE (EU) 2017/828 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017, published in the Official Journal on 20 May 2017, L 132/1 (hereinafter referred to as SRD II).

 ISIN: International Securities Identification Number assigned to securities defined by ISO 6166 or compatible methodology.